GJDuck/e9patch/doc/e9patch-programming-guide.md

 The `"reserve"` message is useful for reserving sections of the patched program's virtual address space and (optionally) initializing it with data.
-Reserved addresses will not be used to host trampolines.
+The reserved address range will not be used to host trampolines.

+Note that the reserved address range will be implicitly rounded to the nearest page boundary.
+This means that trampoline and reserved memory will be disjoint at the page level.

 #### Parameters: